optimho/examples/Raspberry Pi Pico/C/readme.md

-# How to program a Raspberry Pico using WSL in Windows 10
+# How to program a Raspberry Pico in Linux

-**Note:** When you see a path like _/mnt/c/Users/Gary_ please replace it with the path to your own user folder on Windows.
-It is important that you use a folder accessible from Windows (not just WSL) so that you can drag and drop the .uf2 file onto the Pico.

-## In WSL
+## In Linux
 ### Get the SDK and the examples
 ```
-cd /mnt/c/Users/Gary/
-mkdir pico
+mkdir picoC
-cd pico
+cd picoC

 git clone -b master https://github.com/raspberrypi/pico-sdk.git
 cd pico-sdk